 The Grade I stretch is more of a fun boat ride with a few enjoyable rapids named Sweet Sixteen, Jail No Bail, Double Trouble, and Hilton.
 Your rafting guide explains the meaning behind the name just as you are about to hit the rapid because once you cross it, it makes you go “aah that name makes sense!”

 This river rafting trip from Shivpuri to Laxman Jhula is Grade II/III, meaning a medium to difficult course.
 It’s preferred by beginners and those who want to have a rafting adventure but are also short on time.
 This rafting stretch too has its share of interestingly named rapids like Roller Coaster, Return To Sender, Golf Course, and Club House.

 As compared to Brahampuri, the Shivpuri course is not obstacle-free and has irregular waves, which, however, can be easily maneuvered by following the simple instructions of your rafting guide and teamwork.
 Non-swimmers can opt for this course too.

 Duration – 4.5 to 5 hours

-The course from Marine drive to Rishikesh is a Grade II/III stretch, similar to Shivpuri.
+The course from Marine Drive to Rishikesh has Grade II/III rapids, similar to Shivpuri.
 But as the distance is greater, so are the number of rapids on the way which only add to the physical strain as well as the level of thrill!